minxinz/PokegoApi-java/README.md

 * PTC is much simpler, but less secure.
 * You will need the username and password for each user log in
 * This account does not currently support a refresh_token.
-* Example log in :
+* Login Example:
 */
 PokemonGo go = new PokemonGo(httpClient);
 go.login(new PtcCredentialProvider(httpClient, username, password));

-// After this you can access the api from the PokemonGo instance : go.getPlayerProfile(); // to get the user profile go.getInventories(); // to get all his inventories (Pokemon, backpack, egg, incubator) go.setLocation(lat, long, alt); // set your position to get stuff around (altitude is not needed, you can use 1 for example)
+// After this you can access the api from the PokemonGo instance: go.getPlayerProfile(); // to get the user profile go.getInventories(); // to get all his inventories (Pokemon, backpack, egg, incubator) go.setLocation(lat, long, alt); // set your position to get stuff around (altitude is not needed, you can use 1 for example)